-Prescription Art Test Valley is an Art for Wellbeing, social prescribing project focusing on building confidence, friendships and providing an outlet for previously unexplored creative instincts.
+Prescription Art Test Valley is a local social prescribing project focusing on building confidence, friendships and providing an outlet for previously unexplored creative instincts.

 We were granted charitable status in April 2018.